muhammadkhan123786/online-donation-system/README.md

 ## 🚀 Features

-[x] Donation listing with donation amounts
-- Add to cart system for multiple donations
-- Secure payment gateway integration
+- [x] Secure payment gateway integration
 - Admin panel to manage projects and donors
 - Responsive design for all devices